 In 2016 Maura won the MPS Travel+Tours Award, Capital Arts Patrons’ Organisation to write a dramatic work on youth mental health, which has developed into Fragments.
 That year she also won the SOLO Monologue Competition, Hothouse Theatre for her play, Tapping Out, which went on to receive three awards at Short+Sweet Sydney (2017).

-A former business owner, medical news reporter and editor of Australian Medicine, Maura also writes for children and young adults.
-In 2017 she was named winner of the CBCA Aspiring Writers Mentorship Program for her young adult manuscript, Freefalling.
+A former business owner, ethicist and editor of Australian Medicine, Maura also writes for children and young adults.
+In 2017 she was named winner of the CBCA Aspiring Writers Mentorship Program and Charlotte Waring Barton Award for her young adult manuscript, Freefalling (now True North).

 Maura’s first picture book, The Trouble in Tune Town won the 2018 ACT Writing and Publishing Award (Children’s category) along with international accolades.

-Maura enjoys visiting schools and libraries as a guest reader and speaker, contributing reviews for the Children’s Book Council of Australia’s Reading Time, and growing the street library she started last year.
+Maura is a guest reader and speaker at schools and libraries, a Role Model for Books in Homes, and a regular reviewer and interviewer for the Children’s Book Council of Australia’s online magazine, Reading Time.
 She has a bachelor’s degree, master’s degree and doctorate, each in philosophy, specialising in ethics.